mmarcon/jhere/EXTENSIONS.md

 For jQuery a `jhere.route` event is also triggered, which can be caught with `on` on the map element.
 With Zepto the call to `trigger` seems to be ignored.

 **DEMO:** a demo of the routing extension is available [here](http://bin.jhere.net/4134408).

+### geocode extension

+By including this extension it is possible to do very easily geocoding and reverse geocoding operations.

+#### Geocode

+	$.JHERE.geocode('Berlin, Germany',
+	                function(position){
+	                    //Do stuff with position
+	                },
+	                function(){/*error*/});

+jHERE exposes the possibility of geocoding an address into (latitude, longitude).
+This call is asynchronous and supports a `success` and a `error` callback.
+When jHERE is used with jQuery a $.Deferred object is also returned and can be used instead of callbacks.
+For Zepto.JS a Deferred is also returned, however note that it is a custom implementation that only supports the `done` method.

+#### Reverse Geocode

+	$.JHERE.reverseGeocode({latitude: 52.5, longitude: 13.3},
+	                       function(address){
+	                           //Do stuff with address
+	                       },
+	                       function(){/*error*/});`

+jHERE exposes the possibility of reverse geocoding a position into an address.
+This call is asynchronous and supports a `success` and a `error` callback.
+When jHERE is used with jQuery a $.Deferred object is also returned and can be used instead of callbacks.
+For Zepto.JS a Deferred is also returned, however note that it is a custom implementation that only supports the `done` method.